AustralianAntarcticDataCentre/datemoss/README.md

 ## Installing

-Binaries are be available from RForge for easy installation in R:
+Binaries are available from RForge for easy installation in R:

 ```s
 install.packages("coda")
 install.packages("DateMoss",repos="http://rforge.net/")
 ```

-Source code can be obtained from the github page https://github.com/antarcticben/datemoss
+(Note that currently there is no functional code!)

 ## TODO